 Student Handbook Chapter 10 - Audio Recording

 Audio recording is an appropriate accommodation for many classes.
-Students can use their own recorders or check one out from Center for Accessible Resources (CAR).
+Students can use their own recorders or check one out from the Center for Accessible Resources (CAR).

 Audio recorders are available on loan to record lectures and class discussions.